 Creating height with your vertical climbing plants like jasmine, clematis, or honeysuckle provides color to a dull wall.

 Add a statement piece to create a diversion, and it adds a personality to your space.
-You can choose a Greek God Hermes planter to take the attention away from the small dimension to give it that wow factor.
+You can choose a Greek God, Hermes planter, to take the attention away from the small dimension to give it that wow factor.

 Use Recycled with New Materials

-Instead of investing in new furniture pieces to add style to your courtyard, why not recycle your old patio pieces by giving them a new color and adding new materials like cushions for comfort.
+Instead of investing in new furniture pieces to add style to your courtyard, why not recycle your old patio pieces by giving them a new color and adding new materials like cushions for comfort?
 Providing your old furniture with a new color looks brand new without spending a fortune.

 You can even paint your furnishings the same color as your kitchen if it leads out to the yard to give it the sense of inviting the outdoors inside and vice versa.
-Even a water feature in the corner with plants will become the yard’s focal point.
+Even a water feature in the corner with greenery will become the yard’s focal point.

-Whether you have a garden fence or wall, you can give it a modern touch with hanging panels adding just that decorative touch to your garden.
+Whether you have a garden fence or wall, you can give it a modern touch with hanging panels, adding just that decorative touch to your garden.

 Layering courtyards into different zones makes your place look and feel great.
 For example, you can create a second area for seating separated from the dining area outside.
+You can opt for built-in seating as it is super space-saving, and by placing slimline benches, you can stow away under the table.

 Or you can use multi-functional pieces doubling up as a side table to hold your greenery and other accessories.
+Still, do not forget a plant or a few planted around the area to add some green to your living space.

 Courtyard With Wooden Deck and Pool

-You can add a splash pool making it part of the garden.
-If you have the space, you can even add a fire pit for the cold nights.
-All it comes down to is to place them in the right place.
+If you have the space, you can add a fire pit for the cold nights.
+All it comes down to is to place them in the right place with enough room to move around.

-Enclose Courtyard below Big Tress
+Enclose Courtyard Below Big Trees

-If you already have an enormous fig tree or any other tree in the section you want to create a courtyard, why not make the tree part of the scenery.
+If you already have an enormous fig tree or any other tree in the section you want to create a courtyard, why not make the tree part of the scenery?

 You can use the tree as a canopy for shade and place your chairs underneath the huge branches to create a tropical feel to relax throughout the day.